hero-iot/novodi_docs/novodi_docs/docs/idea_management_roles.md

 ## User

 A User can be added by added by an Owner or User Manager.
-They can submit and manage what the User created and or was assigned (ideas, project sketches, projects).
+They can submit and manage what the User created and or was assigned (Ideas, Sketches, Projects).

 ## Innovation Manager

-Innovation Managers facilitate process of collecting and qualifying ideas, prioritising project sketches and assist project creation and implementation.
+Innovation Managers facilitates the process of collecting and qualifying ideas, prioritizing project sketches and assists project creation and implementation.

-They can create and edit all ideas, project sketches and projects and have access to the evaluation and approval settings.
+They can create and edit all ideas, project sketches and projects and have access to the evaluation and approval options.

 ## User Manager

-User Manager manage who can access the idea management platform and their roles.
+User Manager controls who can access the idea management platform and what Roles users have.

-They can submit and manage what the User created and or was assigned (ideas, project sketches, projects).
+They can submit and manage what the user created and or was assigned (ideas, project sketches, projects) to them.

 ## Owner